Traditionally Computers have been put together in Networks with cables

-EnGenius are happy to have a chat and recommend the right products for everything from a small outdoor bridge right up to a full commercial installation and direct you back to my online shop to purchase the hardware.
+EnGenius are happy to have a chat and recommend the right products for everything from a small outdoor bridge right up to a full commercial installation.

 If you're on a budget and handy with a soldering iron you can make your

 own directional antennas (Use Google to find heaps